Snugglez/mount-prediction/README.md

 DO NOT ATTEMPT TO FLY WHEN USING A GROUND MOUNT SERVER SIDE, YOU WILL TELEPORT

 # Known bugs:
-Sometimes mounting right after combat can use your actual mount instead of the one set by `setmount` this seems to happen cause the server lets the client mount as soon as the server sees it out of combat and before the client sees its self as out of combat
+Sometimes mounting right after combat can use your actual mount instead of the one set by the module